keithpjolley/gitlab-aws/README.md

 % git clone https://github.com/keithpjolley/gitlab-aws.git
 % cd ~/gitlab-aws

+# Create an AWS profile specific to this task.
+% ./bin/create_profile _profile_name_

-# Create an AWS profile.
+# Create an AWS bootstrap host that has the correct software
+# and *only* your new credentials on it.
-% ./bin/create
+% ./bin/create_b

 ## Requirements